Dialexio/OTA-Catalog-Parser/README.md

 __NOTE:__ Dates are extracted from the file URL, which may not be the actual release date.

 ## Program Requirements
 The Mac version requires macOS v10.9 (Mavericks) or newer.
-It is built with Xamarin.Mac, so no other software is required.
+It is built with Xamarin.Mac; no additional downloads are required.

 The Windows version requires .NET Framework 4.6.1 or newer. ([Link to .NET Framework 4.7.1 for Windows 7 and newer.](https://support.microsoft.com/kb/4033344))